pedrotgn/pyactor/doc/tutorial.rst

 .. literalinclude:: ../examples/sample10.py
     :linenos:

-To generate intervals, we use the methods :meth:`Host.interval` and :meth:`Host.later` that can be accessed from an actor with the `self.host`.
-The class (actor) will call the first one giving the interval time and the proxy to the actor to which make the periodic call (that can be itself with `self.proxy` or another actor) as well as the name of the method in that actor that will be called.
+To generate intervals, we use the functions :func:`context.interval` and :func:`context.later` that can be imported if needed.
+The class (actor) will call the first one giving firstly the proxy of the host that will manage the interval, accessible from within the actor by `self.host`; next, the interval time and the proxy to the actor to which make the periodic call (that can be itself with `self.proxy` or another actor) as well as the name of the method in that actor that will be called.